-Seeds collected from wild plants are often known as “wild-crafted” or “foraged”.
+Seeds collected from wild plants are often known as “wild-crafted” or “foraged” type seeds.
 These seeds are among the hardest to find for sale commercially.
 Some organic gardeners collect their own wild seed, while others find them for sale at seed swaps or available from a local seed lending library.

 Hybrid types of seeds are created when one plant variety is pollinated by the pollen of a different species or variety.
 Seeds that are hybrids can occur in nature without human intervention, but the hybrid seeds for sale in garden centres are the result of the traditional work of plant breeders.
 Traditional breeders work in fields and greenhouses to produce a hybrid plant that combines the best traits of each of the parent plants by naturally cross-pollinating them by hand.